Katrina Lake: Career

 Lake is a board member at Grubhub and beauty company Glossier.

 Lake appeared as a guest shark on Season 11, Episode 14 of the ABC show Shark Tank, which aired on March 6, 2020.
 Lori Greiner of HSN and Lake teamed up to make a deal with a young budding company for children's glasses, Pair Eyewear.

 Lake is a member of YPO.

-On April 13, 2021, Lake announced that she would step down as CEO of Stitch Fix.
-She would be succeeded by Stitch Fix president Elizabeth Spaulding.
+On April 13, 2021, Lake announced that she was stepping down as CEO of Stitch Fix.
+Elizabeth Spaulding succeeded her as Stitch Fix president.

+In June 2023, Lake became Independent Director of Recruit Holdings Co., Ltd.

 Personal life

 Lake married John Clifford, an investment professional, in 2014.
 Lake has two sons.